casper-hansen/Statistical_Significance_Testing/article/article.md

 ![](images/heatmap_pearson.png)
 This is Pearson's correlation test on the diabetes dataset.
 On the left hand, the coefficients are plotted to show the coefficient from -1 to 1, where 0 means no implied correlation.
 On the right hand, p-values for features *not* being correlated are plotted.

 Inspecting Spearman's correlation, much of the same story is told.
-Insulin and the constructed feature OldOverweight has an incredibly high p-value while the BMI and Pregnancies features increased to a p-value of 1.
-BloodPressure and Insulin also has a very large p-value.
-This means these feature are uncorrelated with each other.
+Insulin and the constructed feature OldOverweight have an incredibly high p-value while the BMI and Pregnancies features increased to a p-value of 1.
+BloodPressure and Insulin also have a very large p-value.
+This means these features are uncorrelated with each other.

 ![](images/heatmap_spearman.png)
 This is Spearman's correlation test on the diabetes dataset.
 On the left hand, the coefficients are plotted to show the coefficient from -1 to 1, where 0 means no implied correlation.
 On the right hand, p-values for features *not* being correlated are plotted.

-Using this information, we can actually construct models that perform the better than if we use all available features.
+Using this information, we can construct models that perform better than if we use all available features.
 We know that Age, Outcome, and OldOverweight are greatly correlated with Pregnancies, so we can choose these features for a linear regression model.
 This is easily shown by our example below:

 ```python
 def pregnancy_prediction(df):